Olympus E-M5 II vs Panasonic GX80

 Body comparison: Olympus E-M5 II vs Panasonic GX80

 An illustration of the physical size and weight of the Olympus E-M5 II and the Panasonic GX80 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M5 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably smaller (18 percent) than the Olympus E-M5 II.
 Moreover, the GX80 is markedly lighter (9 percent) than the E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.